-Marginal Standing Facility Rate (MSF) is referred to as a facility, in which the scheduled commercial banks can borrow funds from the central bank overnight, against the government approved securities of Statutory Liquidity Ratio (SLR) quota (which is in excess of the current SLR) up to a certain percentage of their Net Demand and Time Liabilities.
-This facility is available to the scheduled banks having their current account and Subsidiary General Ledger (SGL) with the RBI.
+In this facility, the scheduled commercial banks can borrow funds from the central bank overnight, against the government-approved securities of Statutory Liquidity Ratio (SLR) quota (which is in excess of the current SLR) up to a certain percentage of their Net Demand and Time Liabilities.

 Key Differences Between Bank Rate and MSF Rate

 The differences between bank rate and MSF rate are elaborated in the points given below:

 - Bank Rate was introduced as a standard rate at which the RBI is ready to purchase or rediscount bills of exchange and other instruments, which are qualified for purchase under the Act.
 On the other hand, Marginal Standing Facility was introduced by RBI in the year 2011.
 In this facility, the Scheduled Commercial Banks are allowed to borrow money from the Reserve Bank @1% higher than the prevalent Repo Rate, which is called as MSF Rate.